Police respond shooting at July 4 parade in Chicago suburb

 Debbie Glickman, a Highland Park resident, said she was on a parade float with coworkers and the group was preparing to turn onto the main route when she saw people running from the area.

-“People started saying: ‘There’s a shooter, there’s a shooter, there a shooter,’” Glickman told the Associated Press.
+“People started saying: ‘There’s a shooter, there’s a shooter, there's a shooter,’” Glickman told the Associated Press.
 “So we just ran.
 We just ran.
 It’s like mass chaos down there.”

 She didn’t hear any noises or see anyone who appeared to be injured.